RudrakshSJoshi/Blood_Report_Analyzer/README.md

 ## Code Description

 This project contains 3 agents, one as the captain and two others as workers.
-The captain is <span style="color:blue">Expert Blood Analyser</span>, and the two workers are <span style="color:blue">Text Summarisation Expert</span> and <span style="color:blue">Expert Health Recommender</span>.
+The captain is **Expert Blood Analyser**, and the two workers are **Text Summarisation Expert** and **Expert Health Recommender**.

 Their duties are as follows:-